 Pimples that are red and swollen are referred to as inflammatory acne.
 Although sebum and dead skin cells contribute to inflammatory acne, bacteria can also play a role in clogging up pores.
 Bacteria can cause an infection deep beneath the skin’s surface.
 This may result in painful acne spots that are hard to get rid of.

-- Medicine and Topical cream will prescribe by our dermatologist
+- Medicine and topical cream prescribed by our dermatologist.

-- Acne injection – by using Cortisone to make inflammatory pimples and cysts flatten out faster.
+- Acne injections – this approach uses cortisone to make inflammatory pimples and cysts flatten out faster.

-- Laser treatments – ISOLAZ and Lux-V Laser could be boasted as the safest and most effective way of curing acnes
+- Laser treatments – ISOLAZ and Lux-V lasers are considered one of the safest and most effective ways to cure acne.

-- Chemical peeling – is an optional treatment that helps boosting the end result from other treatments which dermatologists usually recommend pairing the treatment with others.
+- Chemical peels – this is an optional treatment that helps boost the end result of other treatments, so dermatologists usually recommend it paired with other treatments.

-- Blue light therapy – helps and reduces inflamed acne by killing the bacteria, which is the cause of inflammation.
+- Blue light therapy – this helps reduce the appearance of inflamed acne by killing the bacteria causing the irritation.